Finiteness theorems for matroid complexes with prescribed topology: Order complexes of geometric lattices.

 The above result looks like a natural extension of Theorem \ref{thm:main}, yet a careful look at Exercise 100(d) in Chapter 3 of \cite{EC1} gives a much stronger result.
 The level of the problem in the ranking [3-], but unlike most problems in the book, the solution is not written down.
-To the best of our knowledge, it is not anywhere in the literature, so we include it here for the sake of completeness. \begin{theorem} Fix a natural number $k$.
-There exist finitely many geometric lattices $L_1,\cdots,L_m$ such that if $L$ is any finite geometric lattice satisfying $|\tilde\chi(\OO(L))|=k$ then $L=L_i\times B_d$ for some $i,d$. \end{theorem} \begin{proof} Notice that the simple matroid associated to $L\times B_d$ is the join of the matroid of $L$ with the full $d-1$-simplex $\Gamma_{d-1}$.
-Thus it suffices to show that there are finitely many simple coloop free matroids $M$ whose lattice of flats has Euler characteristic equal to $k$.
+To the best of our knowledge, it is not anywhere in the literature, so we include it here for the sake of completeness.

-Assume that $M$ is such a matroid and $L$ is the associated geometric lattice.
-By \cite[Proposition 7.4.5]{bjorner} the Euler characteristic of $\tilde\chi(\OO(L))$ equals the number of facets of $BC_<(M)$.
-And there are finitely many isomorphism classes of such broken circuit complexes with $k$ facets.